 Oh, what a beautiful waterfront!
 It is a 12-minute walk from the Al Noor Mosque to the Al Majaz Waterfront.

-You can rent go-karts for the younger ones and there are some playgrounds for the kids, but you can also play mini-golf.
+You can rent go-karts for the younger ones, and there are some playgrounds for the kids, but you can also play mini-golf.
 Adults will love the restaurants and cafes overlooking the Khaled Lagoon.

-Snap Pictures of Al Majaz Amphitheater
+6 Snap Pictures of Al Majaz Amphitheater

-Events do not take place weekly or even daily.
+Close to the Al Majaz is the Al Majaz Amphitheater, and if you are lucky, you can see a concert or festival during your stay.
+Events do not take place daily or weekly.
 Since there were no activities scheduled during my time there, I just strolled around the area and did not go inside.

 You can check out events here – it is definitely a beautiful building and looks quite classy.